 “First of all let’s clarify what is a hashtag.
 A #tag is a metadata tag used on social media and micro-blogging services which makes life easier as you can find specific content much quicker using these little cute #hashtags.
 They can be inserted anywhere within a sentence, I usually put mine at the end, I think it just looks better this way.”

 “I didn’t start using StumbleUpon for my blog until about two months after I started blogging.
 I had used it during college to find funny or interesting articles, but hadn’t thought to use it for my blog.
 And that was a huge mistake!
 Once I started using StumbleUpon, I realized what a great traffic source it can be.
 I’ve experimented with it for almost a year, and have been able to consistently drive traffic for the last four months.
+I had seen articles on sites like Australianunwrapped that all talked about the different ways you can get traffic to your blog and using those techniques alongside StumbleUpon really helped my blog.
 These days, it drives nearly as much traffic to my site as Pinterest does!
 Today I’m sharing my secrets with you and talking about how to drive traffic to your blog with StumbleUpon.”